ScribblesProject/Backend/docs/api.md

 ```
 [
-    'content-type' : "audio/aac"    # change this to a valid meme type
+    'content-type' : "audio/aac"    # change this to a valid mime type
     'content-size' : 123456         # size of the data contained in request body
 ]
 ```